KastnerRG/Read_the_docs/docs/project3.rst

 6) PYNQ Demo
 ------

 For this demo, your will create an IP for the DFT 1024, and run it from the Jupyter notebook using DMA .
-You need to follow Lab2 example only difference being you will have 2 inputs and 2 outputs instead of 2 inputs and 1 output.
+You need to follow the third lab's example (Axistream Multiple DMAs), with the only difference being that you will have 2 inputs and 2 outputs instead of 2 inputs and 1 output.
 Unlike the lab here you cannot start computation immediately after you stream an input.
 You must stream all inputs, compute DFT and stream all outputs.

 7) Submission Procedure
 ----------------------